Pre-Book/docs/docs/setup/playbooks/atlas.md

     !!! warning "Bypassing Windows 11 requirements"
         It's not recommended to bypass Windows 11's requirements as anticheats will still check if you meet them regardless.

+        If you do not meet the requirements, please use **:material-microsoft-windows: Windows 10**.

     **:material-microsoft-windows: Windows 10:**